13 Top Chinese Car Brands [As Of 2025]

 The origin of Chang’an can be traced back to 1862 during the period of the Tongzhi Restoration.
 Named after the Tongzhi Emperor (ninth emperor of the Qing Dynasty), the Tongzhi Restoration was an attempt to industrialize and modernize the Chinese economy.

-Chang’an was initially founded as ‘Shanghai Foreign Gun Bureau,’ which was responsible for importing foreign weapons.
-By the 1880s, the company started local weapons production and became one of the most important arms suppliers of the late Qing Dynasty.
+Chang’an was initially founded as the ‘Shanghai Foreign Gun Bureau,’ which was responsible for importing foreign weapons.
+By the 1880s, the company had begun local weapons production and had become one of the most significant arms suppliers to the late Qing Dynasty.

-In 2020, the company sold just over 1.3 million cars, which jumped to 1.8 million units in 2022 and 2.09 million units in 2023.
-Unsurprisingly, much of this sales growth in the last couple of years came from Changan’s EV brands – Deepal and Avatr.
+In 2020, the company sold just over 1.3 million vehicles, rising to 1.8 million in 2022 and 2.09 million in 2023.
+Much of this recent growth has been driven by Changan’s electric vehicle brands, Deepal and Avatr.

-By bringing their expertise in different areas of EV technology, these three companies have created a common platform called CHN to develop what they describe as a ‘new generation of smart electric vehicles.’
+By leveraging their expertise in various areas of EV technology, these three companies have developed a common platform called CHN to create what they describe as a ‘new generation of smart electric vehicles.’

 4. Chery